- Bath Spa University Foundation Diploma in Art and Design, leading to BA (Hons) in one of our art and design courses.

 After you progress to undergraduate level, you'll be awarded a progression scholarship at each level of study, from Year 1-3 of your BA course.
 The scholarships you will be awarded are detailed below, and apply to home and international students:

 We’re looking for individuals who are committed to art and design.
 We value skills and abilities but also the willingness to question and experiment.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below:

-- A Levels - grades CCC required including a C in an Art and Design subject.
+- A Level - grades BCC-CCC preferred including a Grade C in an Art and Design or related subject.

 English Language Requirements for International and EU Applicants